ChroniumSync/ChroniumSync/README.md

 ## 🌐 Overview

 **ChroniumSync** aligns blockchain operations with real-world time.
-It detects timestamp anomalies, ensures transaction accuracy, and preserves the integrity of time-sensitive on-chain activity.
+It detects timestamp anomalies, ensures transaction accuracy, and preserves the integrity of time-sensitive on-chain activity

 ---